 And every year, my Peanut Butter Blossoms are so-so, I never get around to the biscotti, and every new thing I try is pretty much a flop.

 We celebrate Christmas early with my husband’s family, and so, we are heading there next weekend.
 In years past, I have tried to wow and pleasantly surprise our family with something yummy, but it never fails – I run around like a crazy lady, trying to whip up these “easy” new treats that I spotted in a trendy magazine, something goes miserably wrong, and we show up with a subpar tray that no one even touches.

 My sister-in-law, on the other hand, has cornered the market on Peanut Butter Blossoms, and her cookie trays look like they belong in a Christmas shop.
+For real.
 Always a gorgeous array of festive colors… no bakes… truffles… cute ones that are cleanly decorated… And they all taste amazing to boot!

 Bottom line… She is the baker.
 This lady (me) is not.

 My Salted Caramel Oreo Truffles are pretty much the only “cookie” recipe that I have ever pulled off with ease and happy results.
 Everything else has sort of been a disappointment.

 Breads and muffins… Now, those are my jam.
 Cookies, cupcakes, cheesecakes, etc… not so much.